Previous Page Next Page

 • The new information does not meet the criteria for a new intake.

-• If there is an open RCCI case, the new information involves an incident different from the one already being investigated in the open case.
+• If there is an open RCCI case, the new information involves an incident different from the one being investigated in the open case.

-9520 I&R to Existing RCCI Cases
+9520 I&R to Existing RCL Case

 • SWI receives new information.